The Power of Self-Awareness: Unlocking Personal Growth

 For years, I felt tense and on edge, always waiting for something bad to happen.
 My body stayed in fight-or-flight mode, reacting to things I didn’t understand.
 Anxiety took over, and I avoided situations without knowing why.
 It felt like my reactions controlled me.

 Things changed when I began to really notice and understand my emotional patterns.
 I realised many of my fears and anxieties came from old wounds, not the present.
-By becoming aware of my triggers and looking at my behaviours, I slowly changed my responses.
+By becoming aware of my triggers and examining my behaviours, I gradually changed my responses.
 Instead of reacting right away, I learned to pause, think, and choose a different way.

 This shift in self-awareness took time, but I eventually felt less anxious and more present.
 I stopped avoiding things that once scared me and started living with more freedom, confidence, and peace.